pedroesli/pedroesli.github.io/_posts/2023/2023-11-13-screen-time-api.md

 ## Share data between extensions

 Before adding custom functionalities on the extensions, we will need to share some information between them.
-We first need to go to the projects target and add a capability called **App Groups.** The group key needs to be in the following format: **group.com."organization name”."project name”."group key name”**, for example my would be: group.com.pedro.ScreenTimeApp.data. ****Then add the same capability in the **Shield Action** and **Device Activity Monitor** Target.
+We first need to go to the projects target and add a capability called **App Groups.** The group key needs to be in the following format: **group.com.{organization name}.{project name}.{group key name}**, for example my would be: group.com.pedro.ScreenTimeApp.data. ****Then add the same capability in the **Shield Action** and **Device Activity Monitor** Target.
 This will allow us to use the same data across multiples extensions.

 Create a new swift file called `ApplicationProfile` and add the following code: